dynatrace-ace/monaco-self-paced-exercises/docs/content/02 Download all configuration/index.md

-## Ex 3: Download all configuration
+## Exercise 2: Download all configuration

 In this exercise, we'll see how Monaco can be used to download an existing environment's configuration.
 This is particularly handy when there are numerous existing custom configurations.
 You can download your configuration and push it into a repository, use it as a starting point for managed configuration changes, use it as a backup for your existing configuration or use it to migrate configurations from one environment to another.

 ### Step 1 - Explore different download options

-First, let's take a look at the different options that Monaco provides to download configurations.
+First, let's take a look at the different options that Monaco provides to [download configurations](https://www.dynatrace.com/support/help/manage/configuration-as-code/reference/commands#download).

-1. Open the SSH client that's connected to your VM and run the following command:
+1. Run the following command:

     ```bash
     monaco download --help